HomeDing/homeding.github.io/concepts/paper03.md

 The first level is the type of the element.
 The first level is the local id of the element (you can have a button and a output element with the same name)

-The parameter is appeded by using `?` as a separator and a parameter value can be specified using `=` when required.
+The parameter is appended by using `?` as a separator and a parameter value can be specified using `=` when required.

 This schema can be found in many places: